alifeee/blogtest/ring-populations/ring-populations.md

 Screenshots from Tom Forth's [Circle Populations] (circle your own city [there!][Circle Populations]).

 </figcaption>

+## Cities, sorted

+With a metric decided, we can see what the cities of the UK look like!
+Those who know me will understand that, naturally, London is excluded.

 ![Bar chart showing population of the top 20 UK cities, by population.
 Shown is the population from "world cities", and then 5/10/20 km rings.](images/ukcities.svg)